Coventry handball club: About the club

-Coventry Handball Club Teams
+Coventry Sharks Handball Club Teams

 Coventry Sharks Men's First Team

 Originally known as Coventry Sharkbite HC, the handball Club's First Men's Team was named after the Primary Sponsor Sharkbite Plumbing Solutions, which later gave the entire club the name: Coventry Sharks.
 The team played its first competitive season in the 2013/14, cteamting in the Midlands regional league 1, the second Tier on the English Handball pyramid.
 The club finished 2nd and then won promotion to the EHA Super 8 through the national playoffs overcoming University of Manchester 21-15 in London.
 The team later decided to step down from the Super 8 for the 2015/2016 season, following a vast number of injuries in the previous season, and are now working towards promotion once again.

 Coventry Sharks Women's First Team

 The Team coached by Przemysław Bednarczyk played its first competitive season in the 2013/14, competing in the Midlands regional League, the second tier of the English Handball Pyramid.
 The Club Finished 2nd in the League and competed in the playoffs for promotion to the Women's Super 8.
 Following their performance in the 2014/15 season, the women have been promoted to the Super 8.